 Every software development company has a different process that they use to achieve good results.
 Even if you don’t have a deep technical understanding of software development, you should still ask each company you interview about their software development process, and why they chose it.

-You may not understand words like scrum, agile, or waterfall, but by the end, you should have some insight into the different stages your project will go through before completion.
+You may not understand methodologies like scrum, agile, or waterfall, but you should gain some insight into the different stages your project will go through before completion.

 6. Can you estimate a date for completion?